JLab_logo_text_white1.jpg

 · Vehicular access to the site does not enter the Jefferson Lab operations area.

-· The subcontractor employees are not required to have a Jefferson Lab ID badge
+· Subcontractor employees are not required to have a Jefferson Lab ID badge

-· Jefferson Lab Staff, User, or service subcontractors are not allowed free access
+· Jefferson Lab Staff, Users, or service subcontractors are not allowed free access

 The individual assigned responsibility for completion of a corrective action.